mautic/user-documentation/docs/channels/push_notifications.rst

 pushUserDataToMautic func
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a basic function for pushing the UserData struct to your Mautic installation.
-It will push the user data, and then display the response from Mautic as an app alert.
+It will push the User data, and then display the response from Mautic as an app alert.
 Modify to meet the needs of your app.

 .. code-block:: javascript

     func pushUserDataToMautic(_ userData: UserData, _ url: String) {
         var request = URLRequest(url: URL(string: url)!)
         request.httpMethod = "POST"